-There are many reasons for back pain during pregnancy, including:
+These are some of the many reasons for back pain during pregnancy:

 1. Weight Gain

 As your baby grows, you gain weight.
 Your body is not accustomed to supporting this added weight, resulting in lower back pain.
-25-30 pounds is the suggested amount of weight gain during pregnancy.
+25-30 pounds is the ideal amount of weight gain during pregnancy.
 Gaining extra weight can increase back pain even further.

 2. Weakened Abdominal Muscles

-Your primary support comes from your core muscles, which include your abdominal muscles, pelvic floor muscles, and back muscles.
-Weakening in one area of your core results in additional pressure and instability on the other parts of it.
+Your primary support comes from your core muscles, including your abdominal muscles, pelvic floor muscles, and back muscles.
+A weakening in one area of your core results in additional pressure and instability on the other parts of it.

 3. Loose Joints

-During pregnancy your body prepares for labor by producing a hormone called relaxin a hormone known to prevent contractions in early pregnancy.
-Later in pregnancy, relaxin is the hormone responsible for softening of the cervix and expansion of the pelvic canal, getting your body ready for delivery.
-This helps loosen your pelvic joint, allowing it to open during labor for your baby to pass through.
-Unfortunately, though, relaxin affects all the ligaments that stabilize the spine, causing them to become loose and resulting in subtle posture shifts and muscle strain.
+During pregnancy, your body prepares for labor by producing relaxin, a hormone known to prevent contractions in early pregnancy.
+Later in pregnancy, relaxin is the hormone responsible for softening the cervix and expanding the pelvic canal, getting your body ready for delivery.
+This helps loosen your pelvis, allowing it to open during labor for your baby to pass through.
+Unfortunately, relaxin also affects all the ligaments that stabilize the spine, causing them to become loose and resulting in subtle posture shifts and muscle strain.

-This may be another cause of your lower back pain, particularly the joints at the base of the spine, also known as the sacroiliac joints.
+This may be another cause of your lower back pain, particularly in the sacroiliac joints at the base of the spine.

 4. Poor Posture